woodruffw/CGoL/README.md

 To load the file, just click the 'Load Grid From File...' menu item under the 'File' menu.

 ## Installation
-CGoL builds on all systems with Java.
+CGoL builds on all systems with Java 7 (required for try-with-resources).
 From your terminal:

 ```